julelang/manual/src/compiler/compiler-optimizations.md

 Enables optimizations for string operations.

 - Erases relevant ranges of string's itself instead of making allocation for substring and assignment if string gets assignment with substring from itself.
-- Inserts to beginning of the string instead of allocation and assignment if string gets assignment like `expr + itself`.
-- Converts string concatenations with casted byte, rune, byte slices or rune slices to direct appendations.
-Avoids allocate to new string and then appending to destination, generates code to push into string buffer directly.
-- Avoids making new string allocation when appending string literals.

 ---